 Skin asthma is an inflammatory skin disorder, which causes blisters thereby, resulting in scaly skin, itchy rashes or dry and thick patches on the skin.
 The main symptom is itchy skin.
 Also known as eczema, skin asthma has no specific treatment, but it can be reduced with the following treatments.

 Moisturising your skin regularly is the most important treatment for skin asthma.
-An infected person should use natural and organic moisturiser as it does not contain chemicals and fragrances that may cause irritation and itching of skin.
+An infected person should use natural and organic moisturiser as it does not contain chemicals and fragrances that may cause irritation or itching.

 Use soaps, bath gels and creams that are rich in moisturising contents such as olive oil, cocoa butter and virgin coconut oil.
 Rich in lauric gel, virgin coconut oil is effective in soothing dry skin.
 This gel repairs dead cells and enhances their regeneration.

 To reduce skin inflammation, use steroid-free Topical immunomodulators (TCIs).
-The most commonly prescribed TCIs are tacrolimus (Protoptic) and pimecrolimus (Elidel).
+The most commonly prescribed TCIs are tacrolimus (Protopic) and pimecrolimus (Elidel).
 The TCIs are used when the skin therapies show no effects.